krocon/node-unpack-all/README.md

 --------- | -----------------------|-------------------------------------------------
 quiet     | true/false (default)   | true will reduce logging for unpacking targetDir | \<String>              | The directory to write the contents of the archive to.
-Defaults to the current directory. forceOverwrite | true/false (default)  | if null, tmp dir will created automatically forceDirectory | true/false/undefined  | Always create a containing directory for the contents of the unpacked archive.
+Defaults to the current directory. randomTargetSubDir | true/false (default)              | If true, a random subfolder will created for each unpack operation in target dir. forceOverwrite | true/false (default)  | if null, tmp dir will created automatically forceDirectory | true/false/undefined  | Always create a containing directory for the contents of the unpacked archive.
 By default, a directory is created if there is more than one top-level file or folder. noDirectory | true/false/undefined     | Never create a containing directory for the contents of the unpacked archive.